Sketch-Turner/NoStoneUnturned/README.md

 ```
 Recommended Settings:
 - `-v`
-  Verbose output (does not affect index)
+  Verbose output (does not affect index content)
 - `-o 2`
   PDF page numbering starts on the second page
 - `-l 2`